bharatrajan/fibo/README.md

 ---

-Specification
+Specs
 ===

 A new service that allows users to compute the fibonacci number of a given input at super fast speeds.
-Please create a minimal interface, that allows a user to input a number, and view the output (the nth fibonacci number).
+A minimal interface, that allows a user to input a number, and view the output (the nth fibonacci number).